cpvdeveloper/nextjs-sharing-code-monorepo/README.md

 ## How it works

-- [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) to create a 'monorepo' containing two NextJS applications
+- [pnpm workspaces](https://pnpm.io/workspaces) to create a 'monorepo' containing two NextJS applications and a shared package
 - ~~[next-transpile-modules](https://www.npmjs.com/package/next-transpile-modules) to allow importing of code from one application into another~~.
 Simplified as of Next.js version 13, where there is a built-in [`transpilePackages` option](https://beta.nextjs.org/docs/api-reference/next.config.js#transpilepackages) which can be used instead of the 3rd party `next-transpile-modules` package.

 ## Getting started

-1. Install dependencies with `yarn`
+1. Install dependencies with `pnpm i`
-2. Start both applications with `yarn dev:all`
+2. Start both applications with `pnpm dev:all`
 3. View the applications running at `localhost:3001` and `localhost:3002`

 The code sharing is demonstrated for both frontend and backend (API) code: